njc-ai/cv/README.md

 _Hi 👋 <br>
 I'm Nick, a full stack marketer 🏕_ <br>
-I enjoy rolling up my sleeves and executing as much as I enjoy setting strategy & teaching others.
+I enjoy rolling up my sleeves and executing as much as I enjoy setting strategy & teaching others.<br>
-I prefer the uncertainty of early stages, and like getting into the weeds of design and copy, or automating tasks in Python, as much as storytelling and championing the growth vision to the broader team.
+I prefer the uncertainty of early stages, <br>
+and like getting into the weeds of design and copy, <br>
+or automating tasks in Python, <br>
+as much as storytelling and championing the growth vision to the broader team.